Applying RD, ED, EA, REA, and with Rolling Admissions

 CollegeAdvisor.com (formerly Bullseye Admissions) presents its webinar on Applying RD, ED, EA, REA, and with Rolling Admissions in a 60-minute webinar and Q&A with a Bullseye advisor.
 Our presenter will provide information about the various application options, their differences, and when to apply early vs. regular.
 Our advisor will share information about how to use the application options to devise an application strategy and what to expect with each option.

 2020-09-03 Applying RD, ED, EA, REA, and with Rolling Admissions

-How long welcome to the bulls-eye admissions webinar on applying our D E a R E a.
-And with rolling admissions, I know it’s a mouthful and I’ll explain what all of that means to orient everyone with the webinar, timing and different chat tabs, I’ll start off with a presentation then answer your questions in a live Q and a on the sidebar and in the public chat, you can download our slides in the handouts tab, and you can start submitting questions in the Q and a tab.
+[00:00:00] Welcome to the Bullseye admissions webinar on Applying RD, ED, EA, REA, and with Rolling Admissions.
+I know it’s a mouthful and I’ll explain what all of that means.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Okay, here we go.